What Does ‘Bonded’ Mean? – An Explanation from the Experts at Surety by NFP

 If this contractor is a bonded contractor, the homeowner who hired him can file a claim against the bond in the amount of what it would cost to rework all the electrical cabling.
-If the contractor is not bonded, the homeowner would have very few options, other than to persuade the contractor to live up to the original terms of the agreement, and provide the specified high quality workmanship.
+If the contractor is not bonded, the homeowner would have very few options, other than to persuade the contractor to uphold the original terms of the agreement, and provide the specified high quality workmanship.

-Who we Bond with
+Who we Bond with:

 Industries Which Require a Bond

-While virtually every industry in this country makes use of surety bonds, the two biggest users of bonding are the construction industry and government organizations.
+While virtually every industry in this country makes use of sureties, the two biggest users of bonding are the construction industry and government organizations.
 Temporary work agencies also make extensive use of bonding, so that customers needing temporary help can be confident of receiving quality work, with financial backing available in the event of any problems with substandard work.

 - Mortgage Brokers